 What types of life insurance policies build cash value?

-There are two kinds of life insurance policies: term and permanent.
-Term life insurance policies, as the name implies, are for a set period of time.
-These plans have a single goal: to deliver cash benefits to your beneficiaries in the event of your death.
-They do not accrue monetary value.
+There are two types of life insurance policies: term and permanent.
+Term life insurance policies, as the name suggests, provide coverage for a specific time period.
+These plans have one goal in mind: to provide cash benefits to your beneficiaries in the event of your death.

-All whole life insurance policies, as well as the majority of universal life insurance policies, accumulate cash value.
-When you pay your premium, a portion of it is applied to the cost of coverage and administrative fees, while the remaining is directed to a built-in savings or investing account.
-Money in this account grows tax-deferred, which means you don't pay taxes on it until you withdraw it.
-This money is known as cash value in the world of life insurance.
+Cash value builds up in all whole life insurance policies and in most universal life insurance policies.
+When you pay your premium, a portion of it goes toward the cost of coverage and administrative fees, while the rest goes into a built-in savings or investing account.
+Money in this account grows tax-deferred, which means it is not taxed until it is withdrawn.
+This is referred to as cash value.

 How to use the cash value of your insurance policy?